 In a medium-size bowl, combine relish, mustard, lemon juice, seasonings, Greek yogurt, Fat-Free mayonnaise, sliced grapes, and chopped onion.
 Mix well with a wire whisk.
 Add chopped egg and blend into the mixture.
 Hand pull the cooked chicken breast apart into small string-like strands and add to the bowl.
 Blend and Chill Serve on a bed of lettuce, on a wrap, or as a sandwich.
 My The Best Homemade Chicken Salad is good any way you want to serve it!

 40.6 grams Protein / 260 Calories / 16 grams Carbs

+Using a medium size frying pan, spray with olive oil cooking spray and precook spinach, onions, and mushrooms.
+Remove from pan and pour in 3/4 cup of egg whites.
+Let the egg cook for about 2 minutes.
 Add well drained cottage cheese, salsa, cooked onions, spinach, and mushrooms to one side of the egg.
 (If 3/4 cup cottage cheese is too much, you can serve the extra on the side as seen in the picture above.)
 Flip over the side of the egg without the ingredients, onto the other half.
 When it looks a little golden brown on the outside, it should be ready to serve and eat.
 Enjoy!